svenvdvoort/Delft-bikefinder/README.md

 ## To do
 - [ ] English version
 - [ ] Support for more bike storages (If any of them do have QR-codes?
 If so let me know!)
 - [ ] Add to the App Store (Apple devices are already supported by the app.
-As a poor I cannot pay the high fee for the app store sadly.
-If someone can help me, that would be great!)
+However, as a poor student I cannot build/pubish the iOS app)

 ## Contributing
 Contributions are always nice and are more than welcome.
-However there is one important thing to remember:
+However, there is one important thing to remember:

 > KISS (Keep It Simple Stupid)